-Wind load is calculated partly by factoring in wind speed and wind pressure.
-Wind speed refers to the velocity that the air moves past stationary objects, while wind pressure refers to the force per unit area exerted over a structure by moving air.
+Wind loads are calculated based on two primary factors: wind speed and wind pressure.
+Wind speed measures the velocity at which air moves past stationary objects, while wind pressure quantifies the force per unit area exerted on a structure by moving air.

 Though they sound similar, wind pressure more relates to the interaction between air velocity and different aerodynamic shapes.
 For example, different parts of the same building will experience different wind pressures while receiving the same wind speed.

-Calculating the wind loads of your house is a complex and critical process and a precise calculation that needs to be carried out by a qualified professional.
-This is usually either a builder, engineer or architect, and is undertaken during the design phase to ensure that all relevant forces are included to accurately determine the strength of all elements - including your windows and doors.
+Calculating the wind loads for your home is a complex and precise process best left to qualified professionals.
+Typically, architects, engineers, or builders undertake this during the design phase to ensure that all relevant forces are considered when determining the strength of various elements, including windows and doors.

 Get in touch with our team of experts here.